-I have touched on a few things on this page about me.
-There is more information on the My History section of this site.
+I have touched on a few things I remember on this page about me.
+There is more information in the My History section of this site.

 I’ll start with an area of Salt Lake City called Glendale.
 I even remember the address, 1397 Glenrose Drive.